sweat123/fat-jar-isolation/README.md

 A maven plugin for creating fat jar;

-All of the libraries of the current project will be added into the fat jar including current project jar file;
+All of the libraries for the current project will be added into the fat jar including current project jar file;

 ## usage